 In conclusion, rounding wood edges is an important technique that can add both aesthetic and functional benefits to woodworking projects.
 Whether you are crafting furniture, decorative trim, or other wooden items, rounded edges can create a safer, more comfortable experience for users, prevent splinters, and improve the overall visual appeal of your finished product.

-However, there are a few other alternatives.
-You can also round wood edges by using sandpaper, a chisel, a hand plane, a surform, a sander, or a Dremel.
+But there are plenty of ways to achieve that perfect rounded edge.
+You can also use a hand plane, a surform, a sander, a sanding disc, or a Dremel.

 All the methods can produce great results.
-Regardless of the method used, take your time, and pay attention to detail.
+But regardless of the method used, take your time, and pay attention to detail.